Working in the US

-This article was last updated before the Covid-19 pandemic.
-It therefore does not reflect the restrictions to travel and changes to guidance brought about by the pandemic.
+This article was updated before in December 2022, when the following Covid-19 restrictions were in force: all adult foreign nationals travelling to the United States have to provide proof of full vaccination against Covid-19.
 If you'd like to find out more, the foreign travel advice on GOV.UK includes information specific to every country.

 Getting a job in the US

 The US is home to a huge range of opportunities for fresh graduates.
 Its economy is gradually recovering from the global recession; a number of industries are expected to expand in the near future, and unemployment is decreasing.
 However, it remains difficult for non-US citizens to find work there, as the job market remains competitive and the conditions for obtaining a visa can be strict and complicated.
 You may find it easier to get a job with a UK-based employer that has an office in the US and transfer over.

 The US is a prominent location for many different industries, such as technology, finance and the media.
 There are also some opportunities to teach English as a second language.

 - motor vehicles

 The US is one of the world's leading locations for the media industry.
 There are thousands of newspapers, news channels and radio stations across the US, and US film, TV and music are consumed globally.